gosang/gosang.github.io/content/posts/design-patterns/strategy-pattern.md

 - **Testing and Debugging**: Individual algorithms are easier to test and debug in isolation.

-# Using the Strategy Pattern in C# .NET Core Web API
+# Using the Strategy Pattern in C# .NET Core

-Let's illustrate the Strategy Pattern using a C# .NET Core Web API and a repository.
+Let's illustrate the Strategy Pattern using C# .NET Core.
 In this example, we will create a simplified e-commerce system that calculates discounts for products.
 We'll define multiple discount calculation algorithms and allow the client to choose one at runtime.

 ## Step 1: Define the Strategy Interface